jupyter-book/mystmd/docs/quickstart-myst-documents.md

 📄 Exported PDF in 9.3 s, copying to _build/exports/paper.pdf
 ```

-You can now see your two-column PDF in a submission ready format for the journal.
-It is very easy to change the template to a different format -- just change the `template:`!
+You can now see your two-column PDF in a submission ready format for the journal (check the `_build/exports` folder).
+It is very easy to change the template to a different format -- just change the `template:` field in the frontmatter!
 Notice also that the PDF has converted dynamic images to a static alternative (e.g. GIFs are now PNGs).

 :::{figure} ./images/export-pdf.png